w3c/testtwf-website/github101.md

 `$ git status `

-_This will show you all the differences between your local repo and the original clone it or since your last local commit_.
+_This will show you files that have been added or modified_.

 3. For all new or modified files, you need to tell git to add them to the list of things you'd like to commit: